apache/trafficserver/doc/admin/configuration-files/congestion.config.en.rst

 Examples
 ========

-The following ``congestion.config`` rule configures Traffic Server to stop forwarding requests to the server ``www.host.com`` on port 80 (HTTP traffic) if the server is congested, according to the timeouts specified.
+The following :file:`congestion.config` rule configures Traffic Server to stop forwarding requests to the server ``www.host.com`` on port 80 (HTTP traffic) if the server is congested, according to the timeouts specified.
 Traffic Server uses the default tag values because no tag has